MathsJam/mathsjam-site/gathering/uk/index.md

 # [Click here for the UK MathsJam Gathering website](https://www.solipsys.co.uk/cgi-bin/MJ_Wiki.py)

-The MathsJam Annual Gathering returns in 2019 on the weekend of **30<sup>th</sup> November - 1<sup>st</sup> December**.
+The MathsJam Annual Gathering was last held in 2019 on the weekend of **30<sup>th</sup> November - 1<sup>st</sup> December**.

 The MathsJam Gathering is a two-day event taking place in central England, organised by Colin Wright and gathering together maths enthusiasts, monthly MathsJam attendees and organisers, and anyone else who wants to join us.
 We have people of all ages, backgrounds, education and ability.
 All you need is an interest in and enthusiasm for maths of all types.